The Goldendoodle is a popular hybrid dog breed

 Their intelligence and friendly nature make them excellent guide dogs and service dogs, and also as a companion dog.
 Goldendoodles are also an ideal choice as therapy dogs.

 Goldendoodle Dog Breed

 – Breed History

 Although there had been accidental crossings of Golden Retrievers and Poodles in the past, they were regarded simply as ‘mongrels’ or ‘cross-breeds’.
 But in the 1990s professional dog breeders started to cross pure-bred Golden Retrievers with Poodles in a controlled and recorded manner.

-Goldendoodles can come in 3 sizes, depending on the size of the Poodle - Toy, Miniature or Standard.
-The smallest version (also called the 'miniature') dog will be 13 inches to 20 inches tall at the withers, and weigh from 15 lbs to 35 lbs.
+Goldendoodles can come in 3 sizes, depending on the size of the Poodle – Toy Poodle, Miniature Poodle or Standard Poodle.
+The smallest version (also called the ‘miniature’) dog will be 13 inches to 20 inches tall at the withers, and weigh from 15 lbs to 35 lbs.